informalsystems/sovereign-ibc/docs/DataRequirements.md

 - Objective:
   1. To obtain packet events that occurred during a range of heights at or before a specified height.
-Required because rollup state does not store the full packet data which is needed to build and relay the packet messages.
+Required because rollup state does not store the full packet data that is needed to build and relay the packet messages.
      This endpoint is used to build and relay packet messages, especially for indexing pending packets, where we intend to rely on a `packet_key`.
 This `packet_key` will be a commitment hash, derived from the IBC `send_packet`